Detecting Crashes with Fat-Tail Statistics

 -

-DFA is the best non-bubble method (82%).
+DFA is the best non-bubble method (82% recall, F1=34%).
 It detects regime shifts in temporal dependence, not distributional shape.
-The detrending step makes it robust to non-stationarity where simpler methods like Hurst (59%) are confused by local trends.
+The detrending step makes it robust to non-stationarity where simpler methods like Hurst (59% recall) are confused by local trends.
+Low precision (22%) reflects that persistent dynamics are common in financial markets.

 -